onap/policy-parent/docs/development/pdp/pdp-pap-interaction.rst

 **4. PDP sends PDP_STATUS response to PDP_UPDATE**

-PDP on receiving the PDP_UPDATE message from the DMaaP topic, it first checks if the message is intended for the PDP.
+PDP on receiving the PDP_UPDATE message from the Kafka topic, it first checks if the message is intended for the PDP.
 If so, it updates itself with the information in PDP_UPDATE message from PAP such as *pdpSubgroup*, *pdpHeartbeatIntervalMs* and *policiesToBeDeployed* (if any).
 After handling the PDP_UPDATE message, the PDP sends a response message back to PAP with the current status of the PDP along with the result of the PDP_UPDATE operation.